nate-dryer/setup-python-project/README.md

    - Create a `requirements.txt` file (blank file)
    - Open the project in Visual Studio Code

+## Script Optimization and Testing

+To ensure the highest efficiency and compatibility, both the shell script and Python script have undergone rigorous optimization and testing.
+These efforts aim to enhance execution speed, reduce resource usage, and guarantee functionality across different macOS versions and Python environments.

+Contributors are encouraged to further optimize these scripts or add additional tests.
+Your input is invaluable in making these tools more robust and user-friendly.

 ## Contributing

 Your contributions to the Text Preprocessing Utility are highly valued!